 1326 (16th October)

 Isabella’s forces reached Gloucester.
-Edward fled to Wales while Hugh Despenser the elder moved to Bristol.
+King Edward II fled to Wales while Hugh Despenser the elder moved to Bristol.

 1326 (18th October)

 Bristol fell to Isabella’s forces.
 Hugh Despenser the elder was captured and executed.

 King Edward and Hugh Despenser the younger attempted to leave England for Ireland but bad weather drove them back to Wales.